Miljoenenjacht: Original rules (2000–2001)

-One thousand contenders were split into ten numbered sections of 100, these blocks were also divided into five blocks of 20.
-The first round consisted of four multiple-choice questions, each one with three possible answers.
+Every season, one thousand contenders were introduced, each representing their neighborhood.
+The first round consisted of four multiple-choice questions, each with three possible answers.
 The contenders were given keypads to answer each of the questions within six seconds.
-They were divided into two teams of 500 - a red team (blocks 1-5) and a blue team (blocks 6-10).
-Each right answer gained their team a point, the team with the most points after four questions (red or blue) advanced to the second round, the other team was eliminated from the contest.
+For this round, they were divided into two teams of 500 – a red team (blocks 1–5) and a blue team (blocks 6–10).
+Each right answer gained their team a point.
+The team with the most points after four questions (red or blue) advanced to the second round, while the other team was eliminated from the contest.
 In the second round, the five victorious sections from the first round played each other exactly the same way as in the previous round, with only one of the five sections proceeding to the next round.
-The five blocks of this section were then pit against each other in Round 3.
-At the end of those three rounds, whenever there is an equal score, only the tied teams will play an additional question where the speed of answers might also be considered if the tie can not be broken.
+This pattern continued into Round 3.
+Whenever two teams achieved the same score, the tied teams were given an additional question where the speed of answers is used as a tie-breaker.

-The 20 winning contenders made it to Round 4 where they faced each other in trivia question duels - in each duel, a question with four possible answers was asked.
+The 20 winning contenders made it to Round 4 where they faced each other in trivia question duels – in each duel, a question with four possible answers was asked.
 Contenders buzzed in when they thought they knew the answer.
-If no-one buzzed in, every 10 seconds one of the wrong answers disappeared.
-The first contender to buzz in got the right to answer.
-If he was right, he proceeded - if he was wrong, he was eliminated and his opponent advanced to the next round.
-That means that only 10 contestants were allowed to proceed.
+If no-one buzzed in every 10 seconds, one of the wrong answers disappeared.
+The first contender to buzz in was given the right to answer.
+If the contender was right, they proceeded – otherwise, they were eliminated and their opponent advanced to the next round.
+Effectively, only 10 contestants were allowed to proceed.

-Round 5 consisted of some estimated guess questions the contenders had to answer using their keypads.
+Round 5 consisted of estimation guess questions (trying to guess the exact quantity of an unclear value, e.g. the weight of an object.)
 After each question, the contestant with the best guess was announced.
 This player was automatically qualified for the next round.
-Five questions were asked - five contenders moved on.
+Five questions were asked - again halving the competition.